 Nathan Pritikin also wrote several books for the general public on nutrition, exercise, and health that were international bestsellers, including Live Longer Now, The Pritikin Program For Diet and Exercise, The Pritikin Weight Loss Manual, and Diet For Runners.
 To date, 10 books have been published on the Pritikin Program.
 The most recent are The Pritikin Edge: 10 Essential Ingredients For a Long and Delicious Life (paperback version released in 2010) and Understanding Common Diseases and the Value of the Pritikin Eating and Exercise Program (published in 2013).

 One year later, in 1978, 60 Minutes revisited the three men and found that all three had continued to enjoy active, vigorous lives free of the symptoms of heart disease.
-At this time, Nathan Pritikin, Dr. David Lehr, and his associate Dr. Robert Bauer founded the Pritikin Longevity Center in Florida.

 In 1984, just months before Nathan Pritikin died, the National Institutes of Health published the “Lipid Research Clinical Trial,” the definitive study confirming that lowering cholesterol reduces heart disease risk.
 Its publication was a great source of comfort to Nathan Pritikin.
 Now, he knew, his work would continue, and many more lives would be saved from cardiovascular-related diseases.